BoomaNation/Booma.Library/README.md

-# Booma.Client.Titlescreen
+# Booma.Client.ServerSelection

 Booma is the code name for a networked ORPG/MMORPG being developed by the BoomaNation organization.

-Booma.Client.Titlescreen is scene specific components for the client's Titlescreen scene.
+Booma.Client.ServerSelection is scene specific components for the client's Server Selection scene.

 ## Setup